natecable/NateCable/README.md

 ## Education

-### Master of Sciecne in Computer Science, May 2025
+### Master of Science in Computer Science, May 2025

    **Lehigh University** - Bethlehem, PA